uvmcs120f2022/Graphics-Starter/README.md

 * Draw a new shape using GL_TRIANGLE_FAN.
     * How does this one look different?
+    * first vertex remains fixed with each other one connecting to it.

 If you were to draw a circle, which of the modes above would you use and why?
+GL_Triangle_Fan because the first vertex can be the center vertex, and each sorrounding vertex can connect to it, creating a circle.

 Draw in a function other than display.
 What happens?
 (Hint: What *doesn't* happen?)
+Doesn't get displayed.
 ## Extra Time?

 Make your code more dynamic: use global variables for the coordinates and color of a shape.